jeansouzak/convocation/docs/requirements/convocation-game-prototype/game-rules/README.md

 This will be the first edition of the Convocation game rulebook, this book will have several editions as the game development keeps going.

-I will break the game rulebook into 3 sections:
+I will break the game rulebook into 4 sections:

-- General section: Here I will explain the core mechanics of the game, how the game plays, what the players can do on It, how the players interact with each other, etc..
+- Introduction section: Here I will explain the core mechanics of the game, how the game plays, what the players can do on It, how the players interact with each other, etc..

 - Creature Rules: This will include the explanation about the creatures, "what is a creature", "what does it do", "how it works", etc...

-- Battlefield Rules: Here you will find some explanation about the battlefield and how It works, all its divisions, how it interacts with each other, etc...
+- Battlefield Rules: Here you will find some explanation about the battlefield and how It works, all its divisions, how the player interacts with it, etc...

+- Game flow: Here is the explanation about how the game flows, the phases of each turn, how it works, what players do in a turn, etc...

-<h2>Game Rules</h2>
+<h2>Game Rules Introduction</h2>

 the game is a PvP 1v1 turn-based card game, where the players take turns against each other with the objective of winning the game;